pledra/odoo-product-configurator/doc/functional/pricing.rst

 **Base price (product.template) + sum of all products related to the attribute.values on the variant.**

-As such if you want to compute an extra price for a certain attribute, create a regular product, set a prince and link the product to the attribute value in the form view.
+As such if you want to compute an extra price for a certain attribute, create a regular product, set a price and link the product to the attribute value in the form view.

 .. note::